infinispan/infinispan-images/README.md

 base image:

 - `infinispan/server` - Infinispan is executed using the Java 11 openjdk JVM
-- `infinispan/server-native` - Infinispan is executed natively using the [Infinispan Quarkus](https://github.com/infinispan/infinispan-quarkus) binary.
+- `infinispan/server-native` - Infinispan is executed natively.
 - `infinispan/cli` - A natively compiled version of the Infinispan CLI.

 > The `server` and `server-native` images are configured the same.
 The server instructions throughout these docs are applicable